When your beloved dog starts limping awkwardly or lying around more than usual, it’s natural to feel concerned.

 Table of Contents:

 - Signs and Symptoms of Joint Discomfort

 - Non-Medical Ways to Minimize Discomfort

 Remember, early detection is vital for your dog's health and happiness.
 The sooner you’re able to spot the signs, the sooner you’ll be able to help your pup return to a normal life or at least help with their discomfort.
 Here are some of the most common symptoms of joint discomfort.

 If you notice more than one, consider taking your dog in for a check-up at the vet…

 - Lack of interest in playing or going outside

-- Sensitive to touch or reacts as if in pain
+- Sensitive to touch or reacts as if it hurts

 - Tires easily from normal activity